Icon Pharmacy Logo

 Why This Matters More Than Ever in 2026

-In May 2024, 12 confirmed cases of invasive meningococcal disease were reported, including 3 in the UK, all linked to travellers who had performed Umrah in Saudi Arabia.
+In May 2024, 12 confirmed cases of invasive meningococcal disease were reported, with 3 in the UK.
+All were linked to travellers who had performed Umrah in Saudi Arabia.
 Most had not received a MenACWY vaccine before they travelled.

 Other Recommended Vaccines for Saudi Arabia